openforis/sepal-doc/docs/source/cli/ofgt.rst

 #######
 - For this exercise following tools are used: oft-prepare-images-for- gapfill.bash
 - Open your working directory using
-- As landsat t1.tif and landsat t2.tif differ in their number of bands we need to exclude band 7 from landsat t1.tif by carrying out following procedure:
+- As :code:`landsat_t1.tif` and landsat t2.tif differ in their number of bands we need to exclude band 7 from :code:`landsat_t1.tif` by carrying out following procedure:
 Let’s run oft-prepare-images-for-gapfill.bash using following input:
 Two output images mask are automatically processed: gapmask landsat t1 6bands land
    .. code-block:: console